 How are highway safety improvement projects advanced for implementation?

+Competitive application process

+Selection committee

+Other

+☑Other- Locations with >= twice the normal percentage of wet road accidents are identified and friction tested.
+Tested locations which demonstrate one or more low friction test numbers (FN40R of 32) are treated.

 Select the processes used to prioritize projects for implementation.
 For the methods selected, indicate the relative importance of each process in project prioritization.
 Enter either the weights or numerical rankings.
 If weights are entered, the sum must equal 100.
 If ranks are entered, indicate ties by giving both processes the same rank and skip the next highest rank (as an example: 1, 2, 2, 4).

+Relative Weight in Scoring

+Rank of Priority Consideration

-Ranking based on B/C 2
+Ranking based on B/C

-Available funding 1
+Available funding

-Incremental B/C
+☐Incremental B/C

 Ranking based on net benefit

-Cost Effectiveness 2
+Other

+∑Locations with low friction test numbers (FN40R of 32) require treatment.